Earthquakes on April 8, 2026

 2.1 km---✓ ReviewedUSGS →

-At 18:31 UTC on April 8, 2026, a magnitude 2.0 tremor occurred 14 km NE of Milford, Utah.
-This event falls inside the aftershock decay of a nearby magnitude 2.2 earthquake that occurred about 16 hours earlier.
+The USGS recorded this magnitude 2.0 earthquake 14 km NE of Milford, Utah at 18:31 UTC on April 8, 2026.
+Coming 16 hours after a magnitude 2.2 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
 At a depth of just 2.1 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 38.497°N, -112.911°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: 38.497°, -112.911°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-08